Olian04/simply-result/README.md

 # simply-result

 Simply typesafe Result and Option monads in typescript and javascript.
-1kb minified and gzipped.
+Only 1kb minified and gzipped.
 Branchless implementation, waisting no processing cycles on unnecessary operations.
+On average [15% faster than try-catch](#performance).

 ```ts
 import { Result, Ok, Err, Some, None } from 'simply-result';